Cringila

 Cringila is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Cringila, as per the latest Census, consisted of 93.7% houses and 6.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Non-Metro NSW's structure of 82.6% houses and 17.4% other dwellings.
-The home ownership rate in Cringila was 46.1%, with mortgaged dwellings at 27.1% and rented dwellings at 26.8%.
-The median monthly mortgage repayment in the area was $1,614, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Cringila was $350, compared to Non-Metro NSW's $330.
+The dwelling structure in Cringila, as per the latest Census, was 93.7% houses and 6.3% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Cringila stood at 46.1%, with mortgaged dwellings at 27.1% and rented ones at 26.8%.
+The median monthly mortgage repayment was $1,614, lower than Regional NSW's average of $1,733.
+The median weekly rent in Cringila was $350, compared to Regional NSW's $330.
 Nationally, Cringila's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing